stuycs-gh-classrooms/4_work-Relahi04/w21_games.md

 Classes: classes: Paddle, Ball, Blocks;

 Arrays: I would use an array to create the blocks.
 I'd use 2d array programmed similar to w20_fors2d to do this.

+#Space Invaders

+purpose: Shoot the sapce invaders while avoid getting shot by them.

+Elements controlled by the player: The location of the rocket and when it shoots is controlled by the player.

+Elements controlled by the computer: The randomness of the shots from the invaders and their position is controlled by the invader.